mponce0/covid19.analytics/README.md

 the reported number of cases.

-Function  | description
----	 | ---
- `report.summary`  |  summarize the current situation, will download the latest data and summarize different quantities `tots.per.location`  |  compute totals per region and plot time series for that specific region/country `growth.rate`  |  compute changes and growth rates per region and plot time series for that specific region/country `totals.plt`   |  plots in a static and interactive plot total number of cases per day `live.map`     |  interactive map displaying cases around the world

 ### Further Features
 We will continue working on adding and developing new features to the package, in particular modelling and predictive capabilities.